Primary page content

 I found the atmosphere very surprising at Goldsmiths.
-The atmosphere being very chilled and friendly, from the lecturers to the students.
+The atmosphere was very chilled and friendly, from the lecturers to the students.

-My favourite part of the campus was the Richard Hoggart Building, on the 1st floor, on the right there are these comfortable and colourful sofas!
+My favourite part of the campus was the Richard Hoggart Building, on the first floor – on the right there are these comfortable and colourful sofas!

-Studying at Goldsmiths university helped me immensely, I took up the position as a Student Ambassador while I was studying so alongside studying, I was able to get work experience this was very useful when I was applying for summer internships and graduate programmes.
-Get involved while you’re at your university, whether that is through joining a society or becoming a student ambassador.
+Studying at Goldsmiths university helped me immensely.
+I took up the position as a Student Ambassador, so alongside studying I was able to get work experience.
+This was very useful when I was applying for summer internships and graduate programmes.
+Get involved while you’re at your university, whether that is through joining a society or becoming a Student Ambassador.
 When you connect with students from other courses you can learn much more and make the most of the opportunities that are presented before you.